#440: Talking to Notebooks with Jupyter AI Transcript

 49:07 If I select something and say, what does this do?

-49:12 Something important to emphasize here is that whenever you use a language model that's hosted by a third party, so like it's running on their servers, right?
+49:11 Something important to emphasize here is that whenever you use a language model that's hosted by a third party, so, like, it's running on their servers, right?

-49:33 So that happens whenever you're sending data across the wire over the internet.
+49:33 And that happens, like, whenever, like, you're sending data across the wire over the internet.

-49:37 But we have some special safeguards in place here specifically to assuage fears of concerns over privacy and security that a lot of open source users have.
+49:37 But we have some special safeguards in place here, specifically to assuage fears of, like, concerns over privacy and security that a lot of open source users have.

 49:49 And one of the important ideas here is that Jupyter AI is both transparent and traceable.